 Common Practices in Counseling Sessions

-In the beginning, the couples therapist learns about your relationship – your dance, your strengths, your histories, and your motivations.
+At the beginning, the couples therapist learns about your relationship – your dance, strengths, histories, and motivations.

-Your therapist will learn each partner’s perspective on the issues and synthesize these perspectives to create a workable plan for your relationship goals.
+Your therapist will learn each partner’s perspective on the issues and synthesize them into a workable plan for your relationship goals.

 This open dialogue helps identify the root causes of your conflicts.

 Our therapists want the best part of you to show up in the relationship.
-In RLT language, we refer to that as your “wise adult” part – the part of you that is interested in using the tools we teach and in the health of the relationship.
+In RLT language, we call that your “wise adult” part – the part of you that is interested in using the tools we teach and in the health of the relationship.

 We help you work with your adaptations you may have learned growing up that were adaptive then but are maladaptive now.

 For example, you needed loud anger to protect yourself psychologically growing up, but nowadays it’s maladaptive because you can use more sophisticated tools as an adult.
-You can also learn to take care of those younger parts that get triggered.
+You can also learn to care for those younger parts that get triggered.

 Over time, you’ll learn to communicate more effectively, express your wants and needs without anger or resentment, and listen to your partner’s concerns with empathy and understanding.